 Certain document categories may require less detailed indexing for convenient retrieval.
 Take invoices, for instance, where basic information such as the vendor’s name or account number could be sufficient for effective file indexing and quick retrieval.

-Index the Relevant Data
+Index the relevant data

 Once the optimal document indexing type has been identified, you have the option to either manually index the data or, preferably, delegate the task to a software solution: